Michael Healy-Rae: Political views

 His political platform includes opposition to tighter controls on drinking and driving.
 His father and brother have also expressed similar views on such legislation.
-In 2018 Healy-Rae stated that he did not believe Ireland had a major alcohol problem, countering claims from anti-alcohol campaigners highlighting the country’s position as 20th in alcohol consumption within the OECD.
+In 2018 Healy-Rae stated that he did not believe Ireland had a major alcohol problem, countering claims from anti-alcohol campaigners highlighting the country's position as 20th in alcohol consumption within the OECD.
 Healy-Rae has defended Irish pub culture, seeing it as an important social space for conversation and community.

 In January 2012, Healy-Rae proposed changing Ireland's number plate system so that the supposedly unlucky number 13 would be dropped for the year 2013 to save the Irish car industry.

 On social issues, Healy-Rae was opposed to the smoking ban, arguing that elderly smokers were forced outside in harsh conditions.
 On cannabis, Healy-Rae expressed support for its medicinal use but remained opposed to its legalisation for recreational purposes.
 He has also criticised the Swedish model of criminalising the purchase of sex, asserting that the protection of individuals working in the sex trade was paramount, though he refrained from offering a definitive stance on the legislation itself.

 Healy-Rae voted against same-sex marriage in the 2015 referendum.
 He stated that his decision was based on personal conviction rather than animosity towards the LGBT community, emphasising that he had never intended to impose his views on others.
 Healy-Rae has maintained that he prefers children to be raised in a traditional family structure, though he acknowledged the complexity of family dynamics.
-He was also opposed to same-sex couples adopting children, reflecting his belief in the importance of having both a mother and father in a child’s upbringing.
+He was also opposed to same-sex couples adopting children.

 Healy-Rae opposes abortion, including in circumstances such as rape.
 He also opposed euthanasia, citing a belief that only God should decide the time of death.